Table of Contents

 Designed and made for amphibians and reptiles, it comes in different sizes so that you have a lot of option on the correct size of the ball python that you are planning to take home as a pet.

-The Exo Terra Allglass Terrarium features patented front window ventilation which allows enough breeze to enter the enclosure and make sure that your ball python can breathe on some fresh air.
+The Exo Terra Allglass Terrarium features patented front window ventilation, allowing enough breeze to enter the enclosure and making sure that your ball python can breathe on some fresh air.

 Plus, it has closable inlets for tubes and wiring management.
-What’s more is that it also features a distended ground surface which is extremely significant because ball python will need enough room to slither around.
+What’s more, it also features a distended ground surface which is extremely significant because a ball python will need enough room to slither around.

 Exo Terra Rainforest Habitat Kit

-Aside that, this ball python enclosure comes with 2 doors for an escape-free access.
-It also features a water-resistant front and base window ventilation.
+Aside from that, this ball python enclosure comes with two doors for escape-free access.
+It also features water-resistant front and base window ventilation.

 It has a stainless steel mesh cover which makes sure that your ball python will never find a way to escape.